deejaygeroso/login-page/README.md

 # A Simple Login Page

 This application is a very simple login page.
+App can be found on [login-app.deejaygeroso.com/](https://login-app.deejaygeroso.com).
 Note: This application is not designed to mobile friendly.

 ### Required Setup